Freezing sweet corn: Whole kernels

-Freezing is a quick and convenient way to preserve vegetables at home, and sweet corn is a popular, easy and excellent vegetable to freeze.
-You can enjoy the great taste of summertime sweet corn all year long by following the simple, basic procedures for freezing vegetables.
+Freezing is a quick and convenient way to preserve vegetables at home.
+Sweet corn is a popular, easy and excellent vegetable to freeze.
+You can enjoy the great taste of summertime sweet corn all year long by following simple, basic procedures for freezing vegetables.

 Blanching, followed by chilling in ice water, are critical processes for producing quality frozen corn.
 The natural enzymes in corn need to be inactivated before freezing to prevent both loss of color and nutrients, and flavor and texture changes.
 These enzymes are inactivated by a hot blanch treatment.
 The chilling process prevents the corn from becoming mushy due to overcooking the starch.